 Book Templates and eBook Formatting

-Joel Friedlander’s Book Templates – While we created our own template and still offer it inside Author Audience Academy, I now use Joel Friedlander’s templates.
-He has some great templates for formatting print books as well as eBooks and we highly recommend them.
+Book Templates – While we created our own template and still offer it inside Christian Book Academy I now use these templates.
+They offer some great templates for formatting print books as well as eBooks and we highly recommend them.

-Outsourcing – You can also find a list of outsourcers we recommend for formatting on our website here.
+Outsourcing – You can also find a list of outsourcers we recommend for formatting inside Christian Book Academy.

 eBooks and ISBNs